jahschwa/sibyl/README.md

 an XMPP bot for controlling XBMC/Kodi on the Raspberry Pi

 ## Intro
 This is my personal XMPP bot made mostly for controlling XBMC on my Raspberry Pi.
 I find the `videos`, `seek`, and `info` commands to be very handy.
 This is tested on RaspBMC, but should work on anything if you resolve the dependencies and setup python correctly.
+For command explanations and other info check out the wiki.

 ## Dependencies
 You'll need the following installed in order to use sibyl: